akeneo/pim-helpcenter/content/md/first-steps/manage-families.md

 ## Mass edit families

-Like for products you can mass edit families and add several attributes at once for several families, and through the same action define if they are required or not for the selected channels.
+**Like for products you can mass edit families and add several attributes at once for several families**, and through the same action define if they are required or not for the selected channels.

 To add attributes (or a group of attributes) to several families:
 1. Go to `Settings/Families`